Yi In-hwa

-Life
+Biography

 Yi was born Lyou Chul-gyun in Daegu in 1966.
 When young, he was inspired by his father, a professor of Korean Language and Literature at Kyungpook National University, to become a novelist one day.
 During his high school years, Yi won awards for various national creative writing competitions.
 However, after entering college, he changed his career path to become a literary critic.
-There, he made his debut in 1988 with a critical essay called “Study of Yang Guija” (Yang Guija ron) which was published in Literature and Society, a Korean quarterly literary magazine.
+There, he made his debut in 1988 with a critical essay called "Study of Yang Guija" (Yang Guija ron) which was published in Literature and Society, a Korean quarterly literary magazine.
 After this, he was editor for a couple of literary magazines.
 Several years later, he published his first novel, Who Is It That Can Tell Me Who I Am (1992), ultimately becoming a novelist.
 His pen name, Yi In-hwa, is a character from Korean classical novel writer Yom Sang-seop's work, Before the Cries of 'Manse (1922).